FosolSolutions/coevent2.0/README.md

-# Coevent 2.0
+# CoEvent 2.0

-Volunteer scheduling and organizing app
+Scheduling for teams.

 ## Development